Beckwith-Wiedemann syndrome clinical outcomes

 |Year||No complications||Minor complications|

 The grading is from Type 1 to Type 5, with 1 being the most minor and requiring no intervention.
-There were five Type 1 complications in the last four years, which were minor wound healing delays or a length of stay of longer than six days.
-There have been no surgical site infections in the last four years.
+There were five Type 1 complications in the four years 2015/16 to 2018/19.
+These were minor wound healing delays or a length of stay of longer than six days.
+There were no surgical site infections in these four years.

 3. Length of hospital stay

 We measure the length of inpatient hospital stay as another measure of the quality of our care.
 Days are measured from the day after surgery up to and including the day of discharge.
-The table below shows the average (mean) length of stay, which has improved to four days or below in the last three years.
+The table below shows the average (mean) length of stay, which has decreased to four days or below in the three years 2016/17 to 2018/19.

 |Year||Average length of stay in days|